Applications are not being accepted currently.

-The College of Engineering and Computer Science (ECS) at California State University, Sacramento (Sacramento State) has developed a solid infrastructure for education and training in cybersecurity, including the establishment of both a strong information assurance component to the Computer Science program and a Center for Information Assurance and Security (CIAS).
+The College of Engineering and Computer Science (ECS) at California State University, Sacramento (Sacramento State) has developed a solid infrastructure for cybersecurity education, including the establishment of both a strong practically-oriented cybersecurity component to the Computer Science program and a Center for Information Assurance and Security (CIAS).
 The National Security Agency (NSA) and the Department of Homeland Security (DHS) designated Sacramento State's CIAS a National Center of Academic Excellence in Information Assurance Education (CAE-IAE) for academic years 2007 - 2012 and again for 2012 - 2017.

-ECS has submitted a renewal proposal seeking additional funding to support 32 students (four cohorts of eight students) over a period of four years starting in fall 2014.
+Sacramento State has been awarded additional funding from NSF that will support students in computer science or computer engineering to become cybersecurity specialists over a period of five years starting in Fall 2015.
+This award is expected to total $2,904,651.
 It will cover their educational expenses in their final two to three years before receiving their degrees and allow for one student from each of the first three cohorts to receive a third-year of funding to extend their studies from the BS to the MS program.
-If funded, the renewed program will provide financial assistance to students in return for their commitment to serve a Federal, State, Local, or Tribal Government organization in an information assurance position for the length of the scholarship, or one year, whichever is longer.
+The ECS College has the infrastructure to recruit, support, and retain scholarship recipients to degree completion in cybersecurity-related fields, as well as to assist them with summer internships and post-graduation job placements.

 Scholarship recipients must complete either a Bachelor’s degree in Computer Science (CSc) or Computer Engineering (CpE), or a Master’s degree in CSc/CpE within two years of entering the SFS program.
 Some students may receive a third-year of funding to extend their studies from the BS to the MS program provided that they meet admission requirements to the Master’s degree program in CSC or CpE.
 Qualified juniors and seniors are eligible through the undergraduate track.
 Graduating seniors can also apply through the graduate track if they plan to pursue a graduate degree in CSc or CpE at Sacramento State.
 New and existing CSc or CpE graduate students are eligible to apply under the graduate track.